Renahud/devoxx-2022/content/notes/IoT in the trenches at scale.md

 Sensors and actuators communicate with an application

-but then there's a lot of questions that arise when you want to scale:
+But then there's a lot of questions that arise when you want to scale:
 - Bad communication
 - monitoring
 - remote management